 2. Notice of Race - A Notice of Race (NOR) will be sent to ASC members by e-mail 3-5 days before each event by the Vice Commodore.

-3. Race Eligibility - Although regattas are open to anyone, only racing (not “basic”) members of ASC are scored in races and accumulate points for the seasonal and ASC Annual Championships.
+3. Race Eligibility - Although regattas are open to anyone, only members of ASC or guest are scored in races and only members of the ASC accumulate points for the seasonal and ASC Annual Championships.
 Members who join by the third point regatta in a season may have their earlier races count towards the season series.
-Members must join ASC by the 6th point regatta to be eligible for the ASC Annual Championship; as in the season series, regattas may be counted retroactively.
+Members must join ASC by the 5th point regatta to be eligible for the ASC Annual Championship; as in the season series, regattas may be counted retroactively.
 Once a skipper signs up for a particular fleet, the skipper must remain in that fleet for entire racing season.
-The skipper who wins the “B” fleet for the year will automatically be moved into the “A” fleet the following year.

 4. Skipper Meetings - Skipper meetings will begin promptly at 1:00pm.
-It is the competitor’s responsibility to register with the race committee in their respective “A” or “B” fleet and be ready to sail at that time.
+It is the competitor’s responsibility to register with the race committee and be ready to sail at that time.

 average finish position / total number of boats in the class fleet

-average finish position / total number of boats in the “A” or “B” fleet
+average finish position / total number of boats in the fleet

 Class fleets are currently defined by as Flying Scots, Jet-14, Lasers, Open.